-Medical Marijuana for Multiple Sclerosis (MS)
+Medical Marijuana for Multiple Sclerosis (MS) in Ohio

 Can patients obtain a Ohio medical marijuana card for multiple sclerosis?

-Multiple sclerosis or MS
+Multiple Sclerosis or MS

 MS is triggered when the protective sheath surrounding neurons (myelin) is eroded.
 This erosion causes an interruption of signals to the central nervous system which in turn impairs motor function and coordination.